ddregalo/swipe-card/README.md

 3. Display a horizontal bar chart of the number of selected and unselcted characters using d3:
    * Display the chart when a button is clicked.
-   * Display the chart live animating to the live selections.
+   * Add skipped selections to chart.

 ## Frameworks
 * VueJS